 We understand that these are uncertain times.
 However, you can book with confidence with Cosmos.
 We are members of ABTA and our flight-inclusive holidays are ATOL protected.
 Your holiday is also covered by the Package Travel Regulations.

 The Association of British Travel Agents (ABTA), of which we are a member, has produced some useful advice to reassure you.
-In short, after 29th March 2019, flights will still continue to operate to and from the EU, and visas will not be required.
-Here are a few pointers from the experts at ABTA:
+In short, after 31 January 2020, flights will still continue to operate to and from the EU, and visas will not be required throughout the year.
+New rules will take effect on 1 January 2021.